 Subject to certain conditions, the General Partner may be removed upon the approval of the holders of at least 66 2/3% of the outstanding Units.
 A meeting of the holders of the Common Units may be called only by the General Partner or by the holders of 20% or more of the outstanding Common Units.
-Ferrell's ownership of Units representing an aggregate 56.2% limited partner interest (52.1% upon completion of the issuance of Common Units offered pursuant to this Prospectus) effectively precludes any vote to remove Ferrellgas as general partner without the consent of Ferrell.
-See "The Partnership Agreement-Withdrawal or Removal of the General Partner" and "- Meetings; Voting."
+See "The Partnership Agreement-- Withdrawal or Removal of the General Partner" and "-- Meetings; Voting."

-Change of management
+Change of management provisions.....

-provisions Any person or group (other than Ferrellgas or its affiliates) that acquires beneficial ownership of 20% or more of the Common Units will lose its voting rights with respect to all of its Common Units.
+Any person or group (other than Ferrellgas or its affiliates) that acquires beneficial ownership of 20% or more of the Common Units will lose its voting rights with respect to all of its Common Units.
 In addition, if Ferrellgas is removed as the general partner of the Partnership other than for cause, the Subordination Period will end, and the Subordinated Units will immediately convert into Common Units; in such event Ferrell, as a holder of Common Units issued upon conversion of Subordinated Units, would participate in any distributions, including distributions in respect of arrearages in the Minimum Quarterly Distribution, pro rata with other holders of Common Units.
 These provisions are intended to discourage a person or group from attempting to remove Ferrellgas as general partner of the Partnership or otherwise change management of the Partnership.
 The effect of these provisions may be to diminish the price at which the Common Units will trade under certain circumstances.
 For example, the provisions may make it unlikely that a third party, in an effort to remove the General Partner and take over the management of the Partnership, would make a tender offer for the Common Units at a price above their trading market price.
-See of Unitholders The holders of Common Units do not have preemptive rights to acquire additional Common Units or other partnership interests that may be issued by the Partnership.
-See "Risk Factors-Risks Inherent in an Investment in the Partnership-The Partnership May Issue Additional Units, Diluting Existing Unitholders Interests."
-Ferrellgas and its affiliates, however, have certain rights to acquire interests in the Partnership in order to maintain their percentage interests in the Partnership.
-See "The Partnership Agreement-Issuance of Additional Securities.
+See "The Partnership Agreement--Change of Management Provisions."